Triple parentheses: Use

-In a June 2016 article detailing the phenomenon, Mic also reported that an extension had been developed for the Google Chrome web browser known as "Coincidence Detector", which automatically places the triple parentheses around the names of individuals who "[have] been involved in certain political movements and media empires".
+In a June 2016 article detailing the phenomenon, Mic also reported that a browser extension had been developed for the Google Chrome web browser known as "Coincidence Detector", which automatically places the triple parentheses around the names of individuals who "[have] been involved in certain political movements and media empires".
 The extension contains a list of 8,771 names, including common Jewish names and surnames, those of media personalities who have been critical of Trump, Trump's son-in-law Jared Kushner, as well as organizations such as Ben & Jerry's and Kars4Kids.

-The absurdist Twitter user dril sparked controversy in June 2016 after posting a tweet in which he made satirical use of the triple parentheses.
-Specifically, dril tweeted: "i refuse to consume any product that has been created by, or is claimed to have been created by, the (((Keebler Elves)))".
-Journalist Jay Hathaway wrote that most of dril's followers understood the tweet to be an ironic joke exploring the uncertain "etiquette around this very 2016 expression of bigotry ...
-Can a non-Jew apply the (((echoes))) to his own name as a show of allyship?
-Is it OK to use the parentheses in a joke at the white supremacists' expense?
-There's no clear consensus."
-Regardless, some far-right users of Twitter saw the tweet as a genuine signal of support for antisemitism, and other users found the tweet to be in poor taste even as a joke.
+In June 2016, the Twitter account dril posted a satirical tweet using the triple parentheses around the "Keebler Elves".
+Journalist Jay Hathaway noted that while intended as satire, the post highlighted the uncertain social consensus around ironic uses of the symbol, though some users criticized it and others misinterpreted it as genuine support.

 Historical parallels

-During the Stalinist purges, Jews who were accused of being "rootless cosmopolitans" had their names placed in single parentheses.
-It is unknown if the modern triple-parentheses practice is derived from the Soviet one or not.
-However, the epithet "rootless cosmopolitans" has recently been revived in a right-wing populist context in the United States, allegedly as a euphemism for Jews.
+During the Soviet campaign against "rootless cosmopolitans", publications often placed original Jewish surnames in single parentheses following authors' pseudonyms to highlight their Jewish identity.